isymeonidis/isymeonidis.github.io/index.md

 - End-to-end encryption for private messaging,

 - and privacy infringes in Online Social Networks - the Cambridge Analytica Scandal on Facebook.

+Previously, he was a post-doctoral researcher at NSS of KTH, SnT of the University of Luxembourg, and COSIC of KU Leuven.
+Furthermore, he holds an MS.c. in Digital Systems Security from the University of Piraeus and an engineering degree in Information and Communication Engineering from the University of the Aegean.

 Emails: